How to Install CMake on Fedora

 Clean Up Build Files

-After successfully installing CMake from source, you should remove the build directory to reclaim disk space.
-Since the compilation process creates several gigabytes of intermediate files, these are no longer needed:
+After successfully installing CMake from source, remove the build directory to reclaim disk space.
+The compilation process creates several gigabytes of intermediate files that are no longer needed:

 Update CMake Installed via DNF

 When using the repository version, CMake updates automatically during system upgrades.
-However, you can manually check for CMake updates with:
+However, to manually check for and install CMake updates:

 sudo dnf upgrade cmake